API reference

 Every delivery carries two headers in addition to Content-Type: application/json:

 X-Permafrost-Event— the event type string (e.g.finding_critical), useful for routing without parsing the body.X-Permafrost-Signature-256— HMAC-SHA256 of the exact request body bytes, hex-encoded, prefixed withsha256=.
-Format matches GitHub's webhook signature scheme so existing receiver libraries work without modification.
+The format matches the common GitHub webhook signature scheme, so existing receiver libraries work without modification.

 Verify the signature in your receiver before trusting the payload.
 A constant-time compare prevents timing oracles: